 HomeAbout UsBooksContestAuthorsNewsLinksContact Us

-In Fountains for Orpheus, Audrey Rooney invites us to bring our artist eyes to the beauty-filled and bewildering scenes of her well-lived life.
+In The Compost Reader, Audrey Rooney invites us to bring our artist eyes to the beauty-filled and bewildering scenes of her well-lived life.
 "Come, Gardener," she writes, and we are introduced to a world of violet skies, river deaths, and small talk.
 She's a keen writer, wise and intelligent.
 Emotionally, she never strays far from her music or her man.
 Congratulations to Audrey for this delightful debut collection!

 —Neil Chethik